The FinFloh Blog

 27 May 2025

-Why Your DSO Isn’t Improving – Even Though Your Team Is Chasing Harder
+Why Your DSO Reduction Isn’t Working – Even Though Your Team Is Chasing Harder

 It’s a story finance teams know all too well.
 The collections team is following up consistently.
 Escalations are happening on time.
 Every interaction is logged and tracked.
-And yet – Days Sales Outstanding (DSO) refuses to budge.
+And yet – Days Sales Outstanding – DSO reduction doesn’t happen.
 For many mid-market and enterprise finance teams, this stagnation feels baffling.
-On paper, everything seems to be running […]
+On paper, everything seems to be […]

 author avatar finfloh